nolosb/discourse-right-sidebar-blocks/README.md

-# Custom Homepage Blocks
+# Homepage Blocks

 Adds ability to display components as blocks on the custom homepage route.
-The settings editor allows you to choose the blocks to display and adjust their ordering.
+On the settings editor you choose the blocks to display and adjust their ordering.

 ### Included blocks